Stax

 What is the 14-minute fall-asleep buffer?

 On average, it takes a healthy adult about 10–20 minutes to fall asleep after getting into bed.
-The calculator uses 14 minutes as a representative average.
+The calculator uses 14 minutes representative average.
 You can mentally adjust the times if you fall asleep faster or slower.

 Why do I feel groggy even after 8 hours of sleep?